apache/pulsar-site/versioned_docs/version-2.9.x/deploy-ibm.md

 Output
 ![Output of Command Services](/assets/IBMCloud/Services.png)

-> Output of above command will give us `services URL` and `broker URL`, proxy external ip is for both just change ports (for service URL port is 80 and for broker URL port is 6650 this is default)
-If all of these commands are successful, Pulsar clients can now use your cluster!

-> You can use Pulsar client to publishing and consuming messages you just need to use `proxy external IP` and ports of `broker URL` and `service URL`.
+The output shows both `services URL` and `broker URL`.
+Proxy external IPs are the ports changed just now:
+- Service URL port is 80.
+- Broker URL port is 6650.
+This is default.
+If you execute all the commands successfully, you can use the Pulsar client to connect to ?? clusters and produce and consume messages through proxy external IPs.